 Why we love this recipe

-If you are looking for a recipe for an easy apple tart, you will not find an easier one than this one!
-Perfect to serve at a dinner party, bring to friends or for the Holiday season, this French Apple Tart is best served warm with a scoop of Ice Cream.
+If you are looking for a super easy apple tart recipe, you will not find an easier one than this one!
+Perfect to serve at a dinner party, bring to friends or for the Holiday season, this French apple tart is best served warm with a scoop of ice cream.

 Ingredients

-For the Apples, I used Pink Lady Apples - the perfect mix of sweet and tart.
+- Apples: I used Pink Lady Apples which offer the perfect mix of sweet and tart.
 The kind of apple you use will really change the taste of the dessert so it is up to you to pick the one you prefer!

 Something like a Granny Smith will give a strong, acid taste to the dessert while a Crispin or Golden Delicious will add a lot of sweetness.